microsoft/pxt-adafruit/docs/projects/rube-goldberg/make.md

 **Goal:** The servo needs to hold the weight up and release the weight down the chute.<br/>
 **Materials:** servo, popsicle sticks, hot glue, cylindrical weight

 First, start by opening your servo package.
 Inside you will probably find multiple extensions for the servo.
-Choose one that has only one arm.
+Choose the one that has only one arm.

 ![Glue the chute together](/static/cp/projects/rube-goldberg/glue-chute.jpg) **Glue the chute together**